Build comprehensive skills in individual taxation

-Establish a strong set of core skills necessary for all areas of S corporation client services.
-Learn basic and advanced S corporation concepts to work through how to use those concepts during tax planning to reduce taxes for small business clients.
+Establish a strong set of core skills necessary for all areas of individual client service, including how to use concepts during tax planning to reduce taxes for individual clients.

 Tax Staff Essentials is a comprehensive, integrated curriculum that provides tax training for four different experience levels and is available in four different formats: Online, On-site, Tax Schools, and Webcasts.